-The causal relation has an element that necessitates the effect.

-The accidental relation has no such aspect.

-I could check my mail without going to the diner.
+The causal relation has an element that necessitates the effect; the massive object must fall.
+The accidental relation has no such aspect; I could check my mail without going to the diner.
 If the world were Humean (i.e. a world of conjunction rather than connection), then all relations among events would be like that between the mail and diner.

-But, in fact, Kant says, the world is full of causal connections.
+But in fact, Kant says, the world is full of causal connections.